Aniketg1998/HR-Analytics/README.md

 # HR-Analytics
-Created HR Analytics Dashboard using Power BI to gain insights of the attrition rate of employees by analyzing various features afftecting attrition of an employee.
+Analysing the HR Analytics data using Power BI to gain insights of features affecting the attrition rate of employees by analyzing various features.